 Lately, I have been thinking about my own investment in the long term.
 Just like any other people in an existential crisis, I asked myself “Where do I want to see myself in 30 years’ time?”.
 I then visualised about myself working leisurely from home as a freelancer, or being my own boss of my own company, or retiring and taking care of my grandchildren while I collect a steady stream of dividends from stocks that I own.

 The last scenario seem more like the one I am working towards, with my financial blog and investment journey.
 The question is “How do I get there?”.

 Well, we have to recognise that there is only this much we know about the market, and this much luck that we can have.
 Anything beyond that, we have to face other market players such as the institutional “big boys” who have far more money, far more talent, far more precise financial information and far more time to reach their goals.

 However, we do not have to outsmart these players.
 We just have to achieve the goals that we set out in the first place.
 I used to think that it is important to buy stocks that are undervalued, likely to grow in the long run, and pay out huge dividends.
-However, I must admit that it is not easy to do the analysis day by day, as an individual, on top of your daily work and life.
-Unless you work at a hedge fund, chances are that you are likely to play alone on the economic market.
+Don’t get me wrong, I still think that they are exceptionally essential.
+However, I must admit that it is not easy to do the analysis day by day as an individual on top of one’s daily work and life.
+Unless one works at a hedge fund, chances are that one is likely to play alone in the economic market.

 No doubt, you can join investment communities, or subscribe to investing ‘gurus’ who are able to provide stock tips and recommendations.
 However, being a wise investor, you will also need to take time to absorb the information given before making your own investment decision.